DocsConfigurationEnvironment Variables

 Environment Variables

-Last updated: February 27, 2026
+Last updated: May 15, 2026

-Environment variables always take precedence over values in ~/.yeepilot/config.yaml.
+Environment variables take precedence over ~/.yeepilot/config.yml.

-Naming Convention
+Naming Pattern

-1. Start with the YEEPILOT_ prefix.
+1. start with YEEPILOT_

-2. Convert the config key to UPPERCASE.
+2. convert the config key to uppercase

 ai.providerYEEPILOT_AI_PROVIDER